 About version 10.13

-Apple must be getting the message from people choosing to stay with older versions of macOS (or OS X).
+Apple must be getting the message from users who are choosing to stay with older versions of macOS (or OS X).
 The comfortable nature of having something users are already familiar with and works with reasonable stability, is more privacy-protected (such as not having everything going through the Apple servers and being stored in the iCloud with little or no control), works in the sense that they know certain favourite apps will continue to run (no waiting for updates or paying for upgrades), and avoids too many unnecessary macOS features slowing down their slightly older Macs, are just some of the reasons to resist change.
 Perfectly understandable.
 There is only so much OS X/macOS people can take.
-Still, for those willing to defy the trend, you can be sure there are enough of them out there (mainly the novices and people under 30 years of age) who will try the latest in anything with an Apple logo on it.
+Still, for those willing to defy the trend, you can be sure there are enough Mac fanboys out there (mainly the novices and people under the age of 30 years) willing to try anything new with an Apple logo on it.
 These are mainly the ones who want to be "first" at anything and think "Apple" is the greatest company in the world (and with a market worth of US$850 billion, who can blame them?).
 We can see why Americans love Apple, and why Apple loves Americans.
 A symbiotic love affair has developed to carry through these macOS upgrades for the rest of the world.